 Measure the size of your bread pans.
 If they are 4″ x 8″ or 4′ x 9″ then divide dough into three.
 If you pans are 4.5″ x 12″ then divide dough into two.

-I use the larger loaf pans.
-These longer pans made the bread look more like homemade sandwich bread.
-I have linked my bread pans and other bread making supplies at the end.
+I use larger loaf pans.
+These longer pans make the bread look more like homemade sandwich bread.
+My bread pans and other bread making supplies are linked at the end.

 For smaller bread pans, to 5″ x 12″.
 For larger bread pans, into 6″ x 18″.
 Roll up from smaller end as it will stretch during rolling process.
 Pinch the ends into the dough, and lay dough seam side down.